-The New Credit Agreement contains customary events of default, including payment defaults, failure to perform covenants, defaults under other recourse indebtedness above specified thresholds, change of control (subject to our right to repurchase outstanding borrowings at par), bankruptcy events and defaults under the collateral agreement.
+The 2015 Revolving Credit Agreement contains customary events of default, including payment defaults, failure to perform covenants, defaults under other recourse indebtedness above specified thresholds, change of control (subject to our right to repay outstanding borrowings at par), bankruptcy events and defaults under the collateral agreement.
 Some of the events of default are subject to cure periods.